 Santa Barbara is about 95 miles north of Los Angeles and the same distance to San Luis Obispo.
 Residents can take the 101 north or south to visit either and will arrive within about one and a half to two hours.

 Bordering both Orange County and the Mexico-U.S. border, San Diego county is much larger than Santa Barbara.
-Due to its pristine location in Southern California, San Diego offers temperate weather in every season.
+San Diego is one of the best places to live in Southern California due to its pristine location on the coast and it’s arid, sub-tropical climate.
 With over 18 cities total, the three million residents of San Diego have a wide selection of locations to choose from right along the Pacific Ocean.
 Similar to Santa Barbara, it is also known for its gorgeous beaches that stretch over 70 miles.
-Dotting the coast is a number of beach towns ranging from Ocean Beach down south to Oceanside, loved by families, college studies, and locals.
+Dotting the coast is a number of beach towns ranging from Ocean Beach down south to Oceanside, loved by families, college students, and locals.

-Located in Downtown San Diego, Little Italy is a cultural hub of historical Italian staples and foodie spots that draw a mix of young families and working professionals.
+Located in Downtown San Diego, Little Italy is one of the best neighborhoods in San Diego for people of all ages to live in.
+Little Italy is a cultural hub of historical Italian staples and foodie spots that draw a mix of young families and working professionals.
 Constantly evolving, Little Italy offers residents an urban yet coastal feel that is vibrant and modern.
 Whether you are looking for a quaint coffee shop or an authentic slice of Italian pizza, you can find it all right in the heart of Little Italy.

 Centrally located, Mission Valley offers families a good mix of townhouses, single-family homes, shops, restaurants, and bars.
 Located near the SDCCU stadium as well as a number of malls, Mission Valley is the perfect hub for families looking for ultimate convenience.